ahardiag/multi-toolbox/CCDC.md

 ## CCDC

-The CCDC allows to acess the CSD cristallographic database and provides proprietary softwares to handle the data either through graphical visualization software (like Mercury or ConQuest) or through the python API.
+The CCDC allows to access the CSD crystallographic database and provides proprietary software products to handle the data either through graphical visualization software (like Mercury or ConQuest) or through the python API.

 ### CCDC suite
 First, download the CCDC suite at :